Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Concepts/Connectivity-Multi-region/dual-region-hub-spoke.md

 # Network considerations for AVS dual-region deployments

 ## Introduction
 This article describes how to configure network connectivity when AVS (Azure VMware Solution) private clouds are deployed in two Azure regions, for disaster resilience purposes.
 In case of partial or complete regional outages, the network topology presented here allows the surviving components (AVS private clouds, Azure-native resources, on-prem sites) to maintain connectivity with each other and with the internet.

-The dual-region setup to which this article applies is described in the section “Dual-region reference architecture”, which sets the context for the following sections.
-The section “AVS cross-region connectivity” covers how to enable the two AVS private clouds to route traffic to each other.
-The section “Hybrid connectivity” covers how to connect the AVS private clouds to on-prem sites, using Expressroute circuits.
-The section “Azure Virtual Networks connectivity” covers how to connect AVS private clouds and Virtual Networks across the two regions.
-The section “Internet connectivity” covers resilient internet access for AVS private clouds and how to control cross-region propagation of default routes announced to AVS by NVAs in Azure VNets.

-## Dual-region reference architecture
-This article focuses on a typical dual-region scenario, shown in Figure 1 below.
-It assumes that:
+This article focuses on a typical dual-region scenario, shown in Figure 1 below:
 - An Azure hub and spoke network exists in each region.
 - A disaster-resilient configuration for Expressroute (two circuits in two different peering locations, with each circuit connected to hub VNets in both regions) has been deployed.
 The guidance provided in the following sections stays the same in case [fall-back VPN connectivity](https://learn.microsoft.com/en-us/azure/expressroute/expressroute-howto-coexist-resource-manager#configure-a-site-to-site-vpn-as-a-failover-path-for-expressroute) is configured.
 - An AVS private cloud has been deployed in each region.